 - 1. Staff member must sign a legal agreement binding himself or herself to a year-for-year "payback" for each year they pursue full-time graduate study.
 This year-for-year commitment represents a moral and legal obligation the staff member makes to CCC. - 2.
-Staff member reports to the HR Director (or individual designed by the HR Director) in their U.S. sending ministry during graduate study. - 3.
-Staff member must be willing to attend the biennial National Staff Conference (Fort Collins) as well as any conferences stipulated by their leadership. - 4.
-Staff member agrees to invest the equivalent of one day per week (eight to ten hours) in some form of Campus Crusade ministry.
-The nature of this ministry needs to be determined in consultation with the HR Director representing their sending region. - 5.
-The Staff member's spouse is expected to have a full-time ministry assignment (unless the spouse has been approved for graduate study or will be caring for the couple's children). - 6.
-When research papers are part of the course requirements, the staff member will seek to do research that will benefit their ministry in the country or Area of Affairs where the ICS is serving. - 7.
-Staff member will represent the Lord (as well as Campus Crusade for Christ) in an honorable way during their studies.
+Staff member reports to the ICS Coordinator in their U.S. sending region during graduate study. - 3.
+Staff member must be willing to attend the biennial National Staff Conference (Fort Collins) as well as any regional conferences stipulated by the regional team (e.g., Regional Staff Conference, Christmas Conference, etc.). - 4.
+Staff member agrees to invest the equivalent of one day per week (eight to ten hours) in some form of ministry.26 with the Campus Ministry.27 The nature of this ministry needs to be determined in consultation with the ICS Coordinator of their sending region. - 5.
+The Staff member's spouse is expected to have a full-time campus ministry assignment (unless the spouse has been approved for graduate study or will be caring for the couple's children). - 6.
+When research papers are part of the course requirements, the staff member will seek to do research that will benefit the U.S. Campus Ministry or the Campus Ministry in the country or Area of Affairs where the ICS is serving. - 7.
+Staff member will represent the Lord (as well as the Campus Ministry) in an honorable way during their studies.